wadvanced/aurora_ctx/guides/functions.md

 ## Query Options

-The following options are available for list, get, and count functions:
+The following options are available for list, get, get_by, and count functions:

 ### Where Conditions
 ```elixir